Radiation Units & Conversions

 10 µR = 0.1 µSv = completely normal, on the low side of the natural range

-Coulomb/kilogram (C/Kg) – not discussed here; See Wikipedia – HERE.
+Coulomb/kilogram (C/Kg) – not discussed here; See Wikipedia – Coulomb

 - CPM = COUNTS PER MINUTE is a very clear measure of how many gamma rays hit a gamma ray sensor per minute.
 The reading of course depends on the sensitivity of the Geiger Counter you’re using.
-For many Geiger Counters 100 CPM = about 1 µSv/hr or vise versa: 1,000 µSv/hr would give readings of about 100,000 CPM (less on older or less sensitive models).
-For a technical look at the differences in Geiger Counter sensitivity, see here.
+For many Geiger Counters, the conversion rule “100 CPM = about 1 µSv/hr” or vise versa: 1,000 µSv/hr would give readings of about 100,000 CPM (less on older or less sensitive models) is no longer valid.
+You have to check the calibration/conversion for your specific monitor.
+[See also comments Dec 2015] For a technical look at the differences in Geiger Counter sensitivity, see here.

 Reference: Normal USA CPM level: 10 to 50 CPM (0.1 – 0.5 µSv/ hr),or up to 90 CPM in places like Denver, Colorado.